 Use a plastic lawn & leaf bag to cover the memory board and protect it during transport.
 Lay the board flat in the trunk of a car or back of an SUV for best results while transporting to the display location.

 Place the poster board on easels in the venue.
-Place slightly larger memorabilia and framed photos on nearly tables and stands to complete the memorial display.
+Place slightly larger memorabilia and framed photos on nearby tables and stands to complete the memorial display.

 - Photos, copies of photos